-The Harassment and Bullying Policy will be clearly communicated and available to teachers, parents, students and all other stakeholders (eg via student diary, parent and staff handbooks, College website).
+The Harassment and Bullying Policy will be clearly communicated and available to teachers, parents, students and all other stakeholders on request.

 Staff will foster a positive community spirit that prevents the growth of harassment.

 Staff will seek to assist students to develop positive relationships with one another.